How To Fly For Cheap

 Airfare pricing is like the Wild West.
-Prices will vary by hundreds and thousands of dollars for no apparent reason, sometimes even between two searches within few minutes.
+Cash prices will vary by hundreds or even thousands of dollars for no apparent reason.
+Sometimes even between two searches within few minutes will yield different results.
 A longer flight is not always more expensive than a shorter flight.
 Booking a round trip flight instead of two one-way flights is not always cheaper.
 You’re not guaranteed to get a better price if you book earlier.

 So how can you figure out how to get the best price?
 Well, you really can’t.
 There might always be a better option out there, but you can do your best to get a great deal without going crazy in order to look for the best one.
 So check out these 11 tips on how to fly for cheap, and hopefully you can save some money on your next flight.

 Flexibility is probably one of the most important things when booking a flight.
 The more flexible you are with your travel dates and even destinations, the better chance you have at getting a good price.
 Prices fluctuate greatly from day to day, sometimes by hundreds of dollars even for Economy seats.
 Flying on weekdays will usually get you cheaper prices, since most people look for weekend flights.
 Be aware of major holidays, prices will spike.